vairylein/vairylein.github.io/index.md

 ## News

+Check out our [paper](https://arxiv.org/abs/2403.10438) accepted at the upcoming CHI conference on my PhD project Data Ethics Emergency Drill.

 Would you like to test your responsible AI practice?
 I am looking for data and/or AI developer teams (data scientists, AI/ML engineers, etc.) More info [here](/deed)